pmacelli/dispatcher-assets-loader/README.md

 # comodojo/dispatcher-assets-loader

-Dispatcher service to load and cache assets from composer packages.
-It can also minify and merge js and css assets.
+Ready-to-use comodojo/dispatcher service to load and cache assets from composer packages.
+It can also minify and merge .js and .css assets.

-** This is the development branch, please do not use it in production**
+**This is the development branch, please do not use it in production**

 ## Installation